syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#methods:disable}

-To disable the maskedit textbox control.
+To disable the mask edit textbox control.

 #### Example